benmvp/benmvp.com/content/posts/exploring-javascript-promise-api-methods/index.md

 However, before [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), I would sometimes use `Promise.resolve` or `Promise.reject` in a function like this example.
 Normally it returns the promise from the call to a function that returns a promise (`fetchJson` in this case).
 But since I want the function to always return a promise, I still need to return a `Promise` object for the edge cases that aren't actually asynchronous.

-**This is no longer necessary with `async`/`await` because async functions always return a `Promise` object no matter what's actually returned by the function itself.**
+**This is no longer necessary with `async`/`await` because async functions always return a `Promise` object no matter what's actually returned by the function itself.** I still do sometimes create promises using the [constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/Promise) to ["promisify"](https://nodejs.org/api/util.html#util_util_promisify_original) functions that take callback functions.

 ---